dotnet/roslyn/docs/features/incremental-generators.cookbook.md

 For example, consider a generator that creates code that relies on `Newtonsoft.Json`.
 The generator does not directly use the dependency, it just emits code that relies on the library being referenced in the users compilation.
 The author would add a reference to `Newtonsoft.Json` as a public dependency, and when the user adds the generator package it will referenced automatically.

-The generator can check the compilation for the presence of the `Newtonsoft.Json` assembly and issue a warning or error if not present.

 ```xml
 <Project>
   <PropertyGroup>